apache/shardingsphere/docs/document/content/user-manual/shardingsphere-proxy/usage/governance.en.md

 weight = 2
 +++

-ShardingSphere-Proxy use SPI to support [Governance](/en/features/governance/management/), realize the unified management of configurations and metadata, as well as instance disabling and slave disabling.
+ShardingSphere-Proxy use SPI to support [Governance](/en/features/governance/management/), realize the unified management of configurations and metadata, as well as instance disabling and replica disabling.

 ## Zookeeper